Powered99/D-MAG-Firmware/README.md

 # Upcoming features I'm working on / planning:
 - Tweaking system sensor configurations for optimal precision and performance.
 - Some missing or unfinished settings in the settings page (like at-runtime RTC / median sample count / log elements and formatting configuration)
-- Support for ADS1115 and EAS-based DIY sensors over I2C
+- Support for ADS1115 ADCs and EAS-based DIY sensors over I2C
 - SD-card hot-plugging
-- Other features, like display power-saving, further optimizations, etc.
+- Bugfixes, further optimizations, etc.

 # Usage:
 ## Connect components: